AmigaLabs/libs-ports/openjpeg/README.md

 ```

 ## Bugs and todo
-- support for clib2 when `sys/times.h` is available
+- clib2 is not supported because of lack of `sys/times.h`